Kingston, Ontario: Ethnicity

+Mother tongue

+2021 Canadian census: English – 82.86%, French – 3.12%, Mandarin – 1.25%, Portuguese – 1.12%, Arabic – 0.94%, Punjabi – 1.2%.

 Religion

-In 2021, 65,490 Kingston residents, or about half of the population, were members of Christian groups; the largest were Roman Catholics, who numbered 30,385 (23.5%), the United Church of Canada (8,575 or 6.6%), and the Anglican Church of Canada (8,600 or 6.7%).
+In 2021, 65,490 Kingston residents, or about half of the population, were members of Christian groups; the largest were Roman Catholics, who numbered 30,385 (23.5 per cent), the United Church of Canada (8,575 or 6.6 per cent), and the Anglican Church of Canada (8,600 or 6.7 per cent).

-The Presbyterian Church was particularly influential in the 19th century development of Kingston post-secondary education.
+The Presbyterian Church was particularly influential in the 19th-century development of Kingston post-secondary education.
 The church was a founder and financial supporter of Queen's University until 1912 when it was agreed the university should become a secular institution.
 John A. Macdonald was also a member of St. Andrew's Presbyterian Church in Kingston.

 The religious history of the city can still be seen in the monumental stone churches throughout the downtown core, some of which now serve as community and co-working spaces.
-Newer churches in the city like Reunion Kingston, tend to seek rental options rather than building new physical spaces.
+Newer churches in the city, like Reunion Kingston, tend to seek rental options rather than build new physical spaces.